g-tapia/Data-Mining_Machine-Learning_and_Data-Analysis/README.md

 # Data-Mining (Machine Learning)

-Note: Rmd files contain the code, html files contain the output of the code, the code, and the notes.
+Note: Rmd files contain the code, html files contain the output, the code, and the notes.
 There are 9 labs I worked on.
 I also used multiple libraries (tensorflow is one of them).

+Feel free to read an article I wrote above.
+I used overleaf to format it.
+Though, it did take me a long time to write it since I had to do extensive research, make the tables myself, and get familiar with overleaf.

+I Wasn't able to write more articles due to the fact that I was going the extra mile on my homework and wasting more time than I needed to.
+Still, I am happy with what I wrote.
+I did way more work than the graduate students in my class.

+I wrote the article voluntarily.
+I will post the other article in the next few days.

 # Data Analysis of Advertising Dataset